 - a.
 LUTE Draft EIR Impact 3.9.2 and 3.9.5 address potential impacts to wetlands and other sensitive habitats from implementation of the LUTE.
 The analysis identifies that subsequent projects under the LUTE are required to comply with all applicable federal and state laws and regulations pertaining to species and habitat protection in addition to LUTE policies and actions and the City's Municipal Code.
-This impact was identified as less than significant under project and cumulative conditions (Impact 3.9.5). - The project contains no riparian or other sensitive natural habitat community.
+This impact was identified as less than significant under project and cumulative conditions (Impact 3.9.5). - The Project contains no riparian or other sensitive natural habitat community.
 Therefore, the findings of the certified LUTE EIR regarding biological impacts remain valid and no further analysis is required. - b.
 LUTE Draft EIR Impact 3.9.2 and 3.9.5 address potential impacts to wetlands from implementation of the LUTE.
 The analysis identifies that subsequent projects under the LUTE are required to comply with all applicable federal and state laws and regulations pertaining to species and habitat protection in addition to LUTE policies and actions and the City's Municipal Code.
-This impact was identified as less than significant under project and cumulative conditions (Impact 3.9.5). - The project contains no wetland resources.
+This impact was identified as less than significant under project and cumulative conditions (Impact 3.9.5). - The Project contains no wetland resources.
 Therefore, the findings of the certified LUTE EIR regarding wetlands and waters of the United States remain valid and no further analysis is required. - c.
 LUTE Draft EIR Impact 3.9.3 and 3.9.5 identified no significant impacts to wildlife movement as planned development of the city under the LUTE would occur within existing developed areas of the city and would not extend into wetlands and open space areas along San Francisco Bay that provide habitat and movement corridors for wildlife species in the region.
 In addition, creek and waterway corridors within the City (Stevens Creek, Calabazas Creek, and Moffett Channel) would be retained in their current condition under the Draft LUTE.
-This impact was identified as less than significant under project and cumulative conditions (Impact 3.9.5).

-The project is located within an existing developed area, adjacent to a freeway and provides no wildlife movement corridors.
+This impact was identified as less than significant under project and cumulative conditions (Impact 3.9.5). - The project is located within an existing developed area, adjacent to a freeway and provides no wildlife movement corridors.
 Therefore, the findings of the certified LUTE EIR regarding migratory fish and wildlife movement and use of native wildlife nursery sites remain valid and no further analysis is required.

 - d.
 As identified in Impact 3.9.4, the LUTE includes policies that support the objectives of the San Francisco Bay Plan and would not conflict with the City's tree protection provisions provided in Chapter 19.94 of the City's Municipal Code.
-Thus, no significant impacts were identified. - The project will remove a total of six trees, including two protected trees on the site and one street tree.
-The project will replace the two protected trees with one 36-inch box tree and one 15-gallon tree, which complies with the City's tree requirements.
+Thus, no significant impacts were identified. - The Project will retain all seven protected trees, of which one will be relocated to accommodate truck route.
+The Project includes removal of seven non-protected trees, which requires no replacement trees.
+However, the Project plans to plant 14 new 24-inch box trees.
+The Project would comply with the City's tree requirements.
 Therefore, the findings of the certified LUTE EIR regarding consistency with local policies and ordinances protecting biological resources remain valid and no further analysis is required. - e.
 The City is not located in a habitat conservation plan area.
 As a result, the LUTE EIR determined there would be no conflict with an adopted habitat conservation plan would occur, and no impact would result.
 Therefore, no significant impact was identified at under project or cumulative conditions.
 No new conservation plans have been adopted since approval of the LUTE.
 Therefore, the findings of the certified LUTE EIR concerning conflicts with adopted conservation plans remain valid and no further analysis is required.